AkariAsai/extractive_rc_by_runtime_mt/README.md

 # Multilingual Extractive Reading Comprehension by Runtime Machine Translation
-we introduce the first extractive RC systems for  non-English languages, without using language-specific RC training data, but instead by using an English RC model and an attention-based Neural Machine Translation (NMT) model [1].
+We introduce the first extractive RC systems for  non-English languages, without using language-specific RC training data, but instead by using an English RC model and an attention-based Neural Machine Translation (NMT) model [1].

 ![The Overview](https://github.com/AkariAsai/extractive_rc_by_runtime_mt/blob/master/overview.png)